Limych/py-beward/README.md

     git push -u origin main
     ```

 After these steps, your repository will developing on a own branch.
-But in parallel there will be a repository of blueprint, new changes in which you can always apply with a couple of simple commands:
+But in parallel there will be this blueprint repository, new changes in which you can always apply with a couple of simple commands:
 ```bash
 ./bin/update
 git merge blueprint/dev